 In Climate Change & Animals, students will briefly recap the science behind the greenhouse effect.
 They will discover how our changing climate impacts animals, including humans, as well as their habitats around the world.
-Through an interactive app, students will explore, step-by-step, the carbon footprint of four different products: beef, a mobile phone, a plastic bottle and electronics left on standby.
-Students can then make pledges through the app, regarding the actions they can take to reduce their carbon footprint when using these products.
+Through games and investigations, students will explore the issues facing animals in different habitats and focus on a case study highlighting what ZSL scientists are doing to help.
+Students will also understand what actions they can take to reduce their carbon footprint.

 Duration: 45-55 minutes